 Non-Compliance to Industry Standards

-Some other common issues include:
+Some other common issues are:

-- Structural dimensions are not specified in the drawings
+Structural dimensions not specified in the drawings

-- Connection requirements or Sequencing is not specified
+Connection requirements or sequencing not specified

-Industry Standard Compliance
+Tip 2: Industry Standard Compliance

-Your designer, engineer and architect should be aware of industry and regional standards for constructing buildings and bridges.
-Some of these include BS Codes, CISC, AISC, AWS etc.
+Your designer, engineer, and architect should be aware of industry and regional standards for constructing buildings and bridges.
+Some of these include BS Codes, CISC, AISC, AWS, etc.

-AISC Code Compliance
+Tip 4: AISC Code Compliance

-It is always advantageous to utilize the services of experienced shop drawing service providers like BluEntCAD.
+It is always beneficial to utilize the shop drawing services from experienced service providers like BluEntCAD.
 We have a team of over 30 expert designers with a combined experience of over 80 years.
 The advantages?
 Timely turnaround, effective pricing and quality work.
-Get in touch today to know more!

 Maximum Value.
 Achieved.